rickfay/z17-randomizer/README.md

 - Players can now return to Hyrule from Lorule via a Warp that appears in the Blacksmith after completing Hyrule Castle.
 - Great Rupee Fairy improvements
   - Automatically throw 3000 rupees as one (long) action.
 More work to be done.
+- Several cutscenes shortened/reworked.
-- Triforce of Courage cutscene is now skipped.
+  - Triforce of Courage cutscene is notably skipped.
 - Logic Adjustments:
   - Irene + Shady Guy return, with improved cutscenes
+  - Rosso's House starts locked again, needs Green Pendant to unlock

 *All changes from the unofficially released v0.1.3 have been folded into this update.*
 </details>